webqit/oohtml/README.md

 Naming things is hard!
 That's especially so where you have one global namespace and a miriad of potentially conflicting names to coordinate!

-Here, we get the `namespace` attribute for designating an element as own naming context for identifiers instead of the global document namespace:
+Here, we get the `namespace` attribute for designating an element as own naming context for identifiers in its subtree:

 ```html
 <div id="user" namespace>